 When you sign up for Zenmaid you will receive a call from one of their team members.
 During this call they will walk you through the software and how to use it.

 Moving forward, if you ever have any questions about the maid service software you can contact their support via email.

 PickTime is the most sophisticated free scheduling and booking tool out there right now.
 It is a newly developed web based software that is currently being offered for FREE.
 But this will not last for long.
 It is a newer program and they are enlisting users to try it out and spread the word!
 Those that sign up now will get the software FREE for life…not a bad gig!

 I have been testing and using the product and I highly recommend signing up for this software while it is still FREE.
 I love the sleek look and ease of use with the program.
 It is very versatile and can work great for your cleaning business with a little set up.

 Here is a Sneak Peak into the Program, and all of it is FREE for now.

-Here is what all is included in the program.
+Here is a list of what is included in the program

 - Customer Profile

 - Allows you to build in your services and customize for time and cost